HPT-Teleport/HPT-CLIENTS-TRACKER/index.md

 ### Home Page

 Upon logging in successfully, the home page is displayed.
 It contains frequently used information regarding the company and links to other internal websites.
+Additionally, it gives users the ability to modify their password.

 ![screenshot of the home page](doc/landingwithlogin.png)